Clinical Practice: Resources

 US Environmental Protection Agency; Agency for Toxic Substances and Disease Registry; University of Maryland

 An environmental history is an important tool for clinician’s to gather information on their patient’s exposure to toxic chemicals.
 There are a number of useful online resources to become more familiar with environmental histories.
 EPA’s Office of Pesticide Protection and the CDC’s Agency for Toxic Substances and Disease Registry are two great places to start.
-Clinicians at University of Maryland present the elements of environmental and occupational histories with counseling strategies for clinicians in a peer-reviewed article.
-We have also provided two excellent prenatal environmental exposure forms.
+The Agency for Toxic Substances and Disease Registry has two case studies called "Taking an Exposure History", here and here.
+The Clinicians at University of Maryland present the elements of environmental and occupational histories with counseling strategies for clinicians in a peer-reviewed article.
+We have also provided an excellent prenatal environmental exposure forms here.

 Environmentally Preferable Medical Products